-The Government of the Republic of Nauru (GON) has pursued establishing a sovereign trust fund since 2009 to provide a stream of revenue to replace or supplement various volatile and possibly terminating, revenue sources.
+The Government of the Republic of Nauru (GON) has been seeking to establish a sovereign trust fund since 2009 to provide a revenue stream to replace or supplement various volatile and possibly terminating revenue sources.
 Parliament passed the Nauru Trust Fund Act 2012 to authorise the establishment of a trust fund.

-The Nauru National Sustainable Development Strategy 2005-25: Partnerships for Quality of Life (as revised in 2019) identified the establishment of a trust fund as one of the seven strategies to stabilise the macroeconomic environment conducive to private investment.
+The Nauru National Sustainable Development Strategy 2005-25: Partnerships for Quality of Life (as revised in 2019) identified establishing a trust fund as one of the seven strategies to stabilise the macroeconomic environment conducive to private investment.
 The aim is to have a trust fund provide supplementary funds to the budget as of 2035, mainly to replace dwindling Australian Regional Processing Centre (RPC) revenues.

 Since 2012, Nauru's economic structure and GON's revenue streams have improved.
-For the period between FY2012-13 and FY2021-22, domestic revenue has significantly increased.
-Donor budget support and other donor-sponsored development expenditure have remained at sizeable amounts but are a reduced portion of the overall budget.
+Domestic revenue significantly increased between FY2012-13 and FY2021-22.
+Donor budget support and other donor-sponsored development expenditures have remained at sizeable amounts but are a reduced portion of the overall budget.

-For the FY 2023-24 the overall revenue will see a decrease mainly due to the last refugees leaving Nauru in June 2023 and the RPC now on a full Enduring Capability status for at least the next three years.
-This reduction will also result in lower tax revenues which are predominately based on RPC-generated EST and BPT income streams.
+For the FY 2023-24, the overall revenue will decrease mainly due to the while reactivated refuges numbers at the RPC and the overall reduced activity level last refugees leaving Nauru.
+While the RPC continues its Enduring Capability status, refugee fees have increased.
+This overall reduction results in lower tax revenues predominately based on RPC-generated EST and BPT income streams.

-Fisheries revenue remains strong and the anticipated lower AUD to USD will increase the AUD value as all-day contracts are in USD.
+Our second-highest revenue, Fisheries revenue, remains strong.
 The fisheries revenue is expected to be at higher levels but is volatile.

-The GON conducted discussions with various development partners, including Australia, New Zealand, the Government of the Republic of China (Taiwan), and the Asian Development Bank (ADB), regarding the structure of the Fund to include its purpose, management, and administration, accountability, and other legal and operational aspects.
+The GON conducted discussions with various development partners, including Australia, New Zealand, the Government of the Republic of China (Taiwan), and the Asian Development Bank (ADB), regarding the structure of the Fund, including its purpose, management and administration, accountability, and other legal and operational aspects.

-The ADB was instrumental in their support of the establishment of the Fund with the funding of the consultant for the establishment process, including the tendering for support services and the initial Executive Administration role.
+The ADB was instrumental in supporting the establishment of the Fund by funding the consultant for the establishment process, including the tendering for support services and the initial Executive Administration role.
 The ADB also provided an initial contribution to the Fund.
-The Memorandums of Understanding/Arrangement (MOUs/MOA - NZ) are now in place for all the Fund's development partners.
-These agreements set forth the foundation including structure and governance of the Fund.
+The Memorandums of Understanding/Arrangement (MOUs/MOA-NZ) are now in place for all the Fund's development partners.
+These agreements set forth the foundation, including the structure and governance of the Fund.